 The training takes normally 8 weeks.
 We will arrange several basic training courses for the selected future cabin crew members.
-The next courses start on autumn 2019.
 The specific schedule of the trainings will clarify during the recruitment process.

 What will I learn during the training?